-In simple terms: if you drive a car, the engine burns fuel which creates CO2, depending on its fuel consumption and the driving distance.
-When you heat your house with oil, gas or coal, then you also generate CO2.
-When you buy food and goods, the production of the food and goods will emit some CO2.
+In simple terms: if you drive a car, the engine burns fuel which produces carbon dioxide, depending on its fuel consumption and the driving distance.
+When you heat your house with oil, gas or coal, then you also generate carbon dioxide.
+When you buy food and goods, the production of the food and goods will emit some carbon dioxide.

 Your carbon footprint is the sum of all emissions of carbon, which were caused (directly or indirectly) by your activities in a given time frame.
 Usually a carbon footprint is calculated for the time period of a year.

 There are many tools available to calculate your carbon footprint.

 Calculating your carbon footprint helps us all to understand the impact of personal behaviour on climate change.

 There are some simple things we can all do to reduce our carbon footprint – often these small changes save money too!

 - Reduce vehicle use – walk or cycle where possible

 - Car share or combine journeys

 - Improve fuel efficiency by maintaining your vehicle and keeping tyres inflated